 If you’re looking for a variety of things to do in one location, Bixby Park is a great option.
 The park contains a stage, community center, playground, mobile skatepark, picnic area, BBQ pits, restrooms, a volleyball court, sports field; and hosts several programs including youth recreation, adult classes, senior fitness classes, and a farmers market.

 Now sponsored by Acura, the Grand Prix of Long Beach is much more than a race weekend — it’s a full-fledged festival, lasting three days and two nights.
 At the Grand Prix of Long Beach, you can find a wide range of family-friendly activities ranging from world-class racing to the popular Lifestyle Expo, to the delicious Food Truck Experience.
-Currently, the 2021 Acura Grand Prix of Long Beach has been postponed to September 24-26.
+The next Grand Prix of Long Beach scheduled for April 14-16, 2023

 If you or any of your loved ones enjoy marine life then whale watching should definitely be included on your to-do list the next time you visit.
 Since there are several whale-watching services across the coast we’ve listed a few of them below, just be sure to bring your camera, binoculars, and a jacket!